Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 With this last code, you should understand the basics of Taipy GUI.
 Let's go for a moment to the Scenario Management aspect of Taipy.

-Taipy Core can be used for a lot of different reasons.
-With it, you can manage efficiently the execution of your functions, keep track of data and/or KPI.
-It is extremely useful in the context of Machine Learning or Mathematical optimization for example where you can have a lot of different models with a lot of initial parameters.
-Taipy allows you to manage them in a very simple way.
+There are a lot of reasons to use Taipy Core.
+- With it, you can efficiently manage the execution of your functions
+- Keep track of data and KPIs.
+- It is handy to manage multiple pipelines in the context of Machine Learning or Mathematical optimization.
+- Taipy allows you to manage them effortlessly.

-To apprehend the Scenario Management aspect of Taipy, there are just 4 concepts to understand.
+To apprehend the Scenario Management aspect of Taipy, you need to understand four essential concepts.

 ## Four basic [concepts](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/) in Taipy Core:
 - [**Datanodes**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/data-node/): are the translation of variables in Taipy.
-They are objects that points to your data whatever it is (pickle, csv, json, etc.).
-Thery are able to read and write data.
+They are objects that point to your data (pickle, CSV, JSON, etc.).
+They know how to read and write data.
-- [**Tasks**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/task/): are translation of functions in Taipy.
+- [**Tasks**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/task/): are the translation of functions in Taipy.
-- [**Pipelines**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/pipeline/): are a list of tasks that is executed with a smart scheduling created automatically by Taipy.
-They usually represent series of tasks for different algorithms like a baseline or Machine-Learning algorithm.
+- [**Pipelines**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/pipeline/): are a list of tasks executed with intelligent scheduling created automatically by Taipy.
+They usually represent a series of tasks for different algorithms like a baseline or Machine-Learning algorithm.
 - [**Scenarios**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/scenario/): are your business problem with some parameters.
 They usually consist of one or multiple pipelines.

 Let's create a Machine Learning example.
-In a Machine Learning problem, it is usual to have multiple training and testing pipelines for different algorithms.
+In a Machine Learning problem, it is usual to have numerous training and testing pipelines for different algorithms.
-To simplify this problem for the **Getting Started**, one baseline pipeline will be configured in this step.
+For simplification, one baseline pipeline will be configured in this step.
 Therefore, the goal is to create a Directed Acyclic Graph (DAG) that represents this pipeline.
-This single pipeline takes the initial dataset, clean it and give predictions for the the *day* without knowing the days after *day*.
+This single pipeline takes the initial dataset, cleans it, and gives predictions for the *day* without knowing the days after *day*.

 <img src="/steps/images/baseline_pipeline.svg" height=700 width=700px alt="centered image"/>

-The creation of this graph is done by configuring datanodes (variables) and tasks (functions).
-Nothing is executed, it is just a setup to create the DAG.
+The creation of this graph is done by configuring data nodes (variables) and tasks (functions).
+This configuration doesn't execute anything; it is just a setup to create the DAG.

 # Datanodes configuration